didiersmith/steve/chapters/the-new-australia-penal-colony.md

 "Sounds like this sort of thing happens every day," Filbert responded.

 "You're not planning on causing any trouble, are you?"
-Archibald asked, suspiciously eyeing Cosmo.
+Archibald asked.
 "You may not like it, but it's a system.
 It's law and order.
 Without it, we'd be savages.
 Hobbesian state of nature and all."

 Filbert laughed.
 "This is the Hobbesian state of nature, you dolt!
 Nasty, brutish, short, the lot of it!"